 Using the word “register” can put customers off.

-For additional convenience, brands can allow automatic filling in of details that the customer has already given.
+For additional convenience, brands can allow automatic filling in details the customer has already given.

 The benefits of saving details after the purchase should be clearly outlined.
-Users should also have a range of marketing preferences to choose from if they decide to sign up.
+Users should also have a range of marketing preferences if they sign up.

-Keep forms as short as possible and only ask for information that is necessary to complete a purchase.
-Remove unnecessary fields such as the title (Mr./Mrs./Miss) and don’t ask for both home and work phone.
+Keep forms as short as possible and only ask for the necessary information to complete a purchase.
+For example, remove unnecessary fields such as the title (Mr./Mrs./Miss) and don’t ask for home and work phone.

 Labels placed above fields are also easier and quicker to scan.
-Localization is also made easier as there is more space for longer translations.
+In addition, localization is also made easier as there is more space for longer translations.

 Autofill fields should be the norm.
 Not only does this save time, but it also reduces errors.
-The autofill option is known for improving online conversions.
+In addition, the autofill option is known for improving online conversions.

-Most browsers already offer this functionality, but for this to work successfully, brands need to make sure that their fields are properly tagged with labels that a browser will recognize.
+Most browsers already offer this functionality, but brands need to make sure that their fields are properly tagged with labels that a browser will recognize for this to work successfully.

-Allow customers to use the same address for shipping and billing without having to do additional typing.
+Allow customers to use the same address for shipping and billing without doing additional typing.
 In the billing part, summarize the shipping address as editable content.

 Rebecca Taylor is an example of a brand that offers a seamless shopping experience for its customers.